One Writer’s Journey

 I wrote a lot as a child and a teen.
 It’s what I did for fun, especially when school was boring.
 And by a lot, I mean multiple 200 page novels.
 I went to college to teach English because I knew that’s what my idol, Stephen King, did to pay the bills while he wrote.
 The next thing I knew I’d been teaching for eight years and I wasn’t a writer.
 I was 30.

 My New Year’s resolution that year was to give this writing thing a serious go.
-Now, almost three years later, I’m not famous yet, but I’m on the path, I hope, to making this my primary career.
-I’ve won short story contests, and been published in literary journals and poetry collections.
+Now, seven years later, I’m not famous yet, but I’m on the path, I hope, to making this my primary career.
+I’ve won short story contests, released a novel, and been published in literary journals and poetry collections.
 I am so thankful to my family for their support, and I hope that you find something on this site you’d like to read!

 To read my work, click the link above!